 Sclerotinia Facts

-• White mold, also known as Sclerotinia stem rot, is caused by the fungus Sclerotiniasclerotiorum.
+• White mould, also known as Sclerotinia stem rot, is caused by the fungus Sclerotiniasclerotiorum.

 • Soybean is just one out of hundreds of known hosts for this soilborne plant pathogen.

-• White mold can infect soybeans across a wide geography with favorable climatic conditions for disease establishment, including several northern and near-northern states in the U.S. and Ontario and Quebec in Canada.
+• White mould can infect soybeans across a wide geography with favorable climatic conditions for disease establishment, including several northern and near-northern states in the U.S. and Ontario and Quebec in Canada.

 • Infection is favored by wet and cool conditions during flowering.
 Dense canopies with high moisture and temperatures ranging from 68-78 ºF (20-25 ºC) are conducive for disease development